 Born: 09 October 1924

 Came from: Sheffield United Went to: Retired

 First game: 24 December 1949 Last game: 26 April 1954

 Appearances: 188 (188/0) Goals: 2

-Chisholm began his career as a teenager with Tottenham Hotspur but, returning to the club after the war at the age of 23, could not break into the first team and so moved to Brentford.
+Chisholm began his career as a teenager with Tottenham Hotspur in 1942, but war service soon took precedence.
+Returning after the war, he found it hard to break into the first team, so moved to Brentford in 1947.
 After 18 months at Griffin Park, he was sold to Sheffield United and then joined Argyle six months later.

-Chisholm lacked all the necessary components to become a top footballer – he had no speed, agility, stamina or genuine skill.
-'Jumbo', however, imprinted his name in Argyle history with his leadership qualities and sheer physical presence.
+Chisholm lacked all the necessary components to become a top footballer – he had little speed, agility, stamina or genuine skill.
+'Jumbo', however, imprinted his name in Argyle history with his leadership qualities and sheer physical presence at centre-half.
 He was a giant in the air and a thunderous tackler, but it was his ability to cajole his more talented colleagues into action that made him so important to the club.
 He was also reputed to enjoy a drink in the Britannia Inn before home games.
-Injuries and lifestyle cut his career short in 1954, but the legend of Jack lives on today with one of the club's hospitality lounges called 'The Chisholm Lounge' until the redevelopment of Home Park's south side in 2018.
+Injuries and lifestyle cut his career short in 1954, but the legend of Jack lived on, with one of the club's hospitality lounges called 'The Chisholm Lounge' until the redevelopment of Home Park's south side in 2018.

 If you can add to this profile, perhaps with special memories, a favourite story or the results of your original research, please contribute here.

 The details below reflect appearances in all first-team competitions.